 While websites exist that will boast with their very low prices, these sites tend to give flat rates for any translation job, often just based on the language pair.
 Yet they disregard the subject, the degree of specialisation or any other important factor.
 In contrast, clients will find very few high-end translation agencies willing to give prices online.

 So, why are some agencies able to offer such low translation services rates?
 They may either completely underpay the translators who do these jobs or they employ translators who live far away in a non-European country.
 They may also cut corners by not proofreading texts or employing under-qualified translators.
-Therefore we recommend: handle with care!
+Increasingly, they may be using translation programmes and only use translators to post-edit the text.
+And while machine translation has become increasingly sophisticated, this also makes it harder to spot errors.
+When these errors include reversing the meaning of a sentence or missing out a key word, they can be catastrophic.
+Therefore I recommend: handle with care!

 There are many reasons why translation agencies, as well as freelance translators, are reluctant to publish their translation rates.
 Most importantly, translation prices are so variable because there are so many factors that agencies, as well as freelancers, must take into account.